zhiyanliu/riverrun-wheeltower/demo/video-stream.md

     - ``java -jar target/riverrun-wheeltower-1.0-SNAPSHOT-jar-with-dependencies.jar videostream-demo prepare-asset``

-## 2. Create fake IoT Greengrass Core device for demo if you have no an own device (optional)
+## 2. Create fake IoT Greengrass core device for demo if you have no an own device (optional)

 >>**Note:**
 >>
->> You need an IoT device to act the "thing" to deploy the Riverrun functions and demo the video streaming with object detection and human property recognition.
+>> You need an IoT thing to act the edge device to deploy the Riverrun functions and demo the video streaming with object detection and human property recognition.
 >>
->> Skip this step if you have a real one, you can get certificates, credentials and Greengrass Core configuration in the S3 bucket (the bucket name is provided by output `riverrun-video-stream-demo-greengrass.corefilesbucketname` after the stack deployment), then install Greengrass Core and deploy Riverrun functions by yourself.
+>> Skip this step if you have a real one, you can get certificates, credentials and Greengrass core configuration in the S3 bucket (the bucket name is provided by output `riverrun-video-stream-demo-greengrass.corefilesbucketname` after the stack deployment), then install Greengrass Core and deploy Riverrun functions by yourself.

 - ``cdk deploy riverrun-video-stream-demo-dev [-c ec2-key-name=<key-pair-name>] [-c ec2-image-id=<ec2-ami-id>]``

-    - Update `ec2-image-id` optional parameter in above command to provide AMI ID to provision EC2 instance using an Ubuntu 18.04lts x64 operation system in your region.
+    - Update `ec2-image-id` optional parameter in above command to provide AMI ID to provision EC2 instance using an Ubuntu 18.04lts x64 operation system in your region, e.g. ID  `ami-0cd744adeca97abb1` can be used for region `ap-northeast-1`.
 CDK will lookup an Amazon official AMI contains Ubuntu 18.04lts x64 for your by default.
     - Update `key-pair-name` optional parameter in above command to provide SSH key pair name to inject the public key to the EC2 instance, if you would like to use `ssh` login it, to debug or check log for example.

 ## 3. Execute Greengrass Group deployment